Mass surveillance in the United States: Legislation in 2014 and 2015

 The USA Freedom Act was signed into law on June 2, 2015, the day after certain provisions of the Patriot Act had expired.
 It mandated an end to bulk collection of phone call metadata by the NSA within 180 days, but allowed continued mandatory retention of metadata by phone companies with access by the government with case-by-case approval from the Foreign Intelligence Surveillance Court.
+Later audits and a management decision led to a suspension and cancellation of the Call Detail Records program, with the government oversight bodies determining it had a low yield of unique information.